-To initiate the review process, go to SquareMeals.org/CACFP and click on the New Applicant tab.
-Complete the intake form via the Visit this page link.
+To initiate the review process, go to SquareMeals.org/CACFP and click on the Get Started tab.
+Complete the intake form and submit to TDA.

 The organization will receive an email from TDA in 3-5 business days with information regarding the next steps for becoming a CACFP operator.